Harold Fraser (golfer)

-Harold William Fraser (October 26, 1872 – January 4, 1945) was an American golfer who competed in the 1904 Summer Olympics.
+Harold William "Harry" Fraser (October 26, 1872 – January 4, 1945) was an American golfer who competed in the 1904 Summer Olympics.

+Career

 In 1904 he was part of the American team which won the bronze medal.
 In the individual competition he finished 29th in the qualification and was eliminated in the first round of the match play.

 He was born in Windsor, Ontario and died in Ottawa Hills, Ohio.